Earlier in this unit, you briefly learned about index options. This chapter looks at index options in more detail.

 Investors commonly use index options to hedge against market risk, a type of systematic risk.

-There are always exceptions, but most investors lost significant money during this market downfall.
-Even a well-diversified portfolio with investments from various sectors and geographic locations would likely experience substantial losses.
-The vast majority of businesses saw a decline in business revenue due to the “shutdown” of the economy.
-This is an example of why investors cannot diversify out of market risk.
+There are always exceptions, but most investors lost significant money during this market downturn.
+Even a well-diversified portfolio across sectors and geographic regions would likely have experienced substantial losses.
+When the economy was largely shut down, many businesses saw revenue decline at the same time.
+This is why investors cannot diversify out of market risk.

-While you can’t diversify out of market risk, you can hedge against it.
-As we learned in the hedging strategies chapter, an investor can protect themselves by going long an option that profits during an adverse market movement.
+While you can’t diversify away market risk, you can hedge against it.
+As we learned in the hedging strategies chapter, one way to hedge is to buy (go long) an option that profits when the market moves against your portfolio.

 Sign up for free to take 8 quiz questions on this topic